huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 )
 ```

-Next, you'll load a base model, scheduler, and the IP-Adapter's.
-The IP-Adapter's to use are passed as a list to the `weight_name` parameter:
+Next, you'll load a base model, scheduler, and the IP-Adapters.
+The IP-Adapters to use are passed as a list to the `weight_name` parameter:

 * [ip-adapter-plus_sdxl_vit-h](https://huggingface.co/h94/IP-Adapter#ip-adapter-for-sdxl-10) uses patch embeddings and a ViT-H image encoder
 * [ip-adapter-plus-face_sdxl_vit-h](https://huggingface.co/h94/IP-Adapter#ip-adapter-for-sdxl-10) has the same architecture but it is conditioned with images of cropped faces